Skip to main content

 Niche Differentiation

-Niche differentiation refers to the process by which competing species evolve to utilize different resources or occupy different niches, thereby reducing direct competition.
-This can involve changes in behavior, morphology, or resource use, allowing species to coexist in the same environment without outcompeting one another.
+Niche differentiation refers to the process by which competing species evolve traits that allow them to utilize different resources or occupy different areas within an ecosystem, thereby reducing direct competition.
+This evolutionary adaptation helps species coexist by minimizing niche overlap, ensuring that each species can thrive in its own unique niche.

 Recommended video: